Correct Temperature for Your Water Heater

 The recommended temperature set by the EPA may not be the best for you and your family, so we have listed a few factors that can affect how hot or cold you may need to set your water heater.

 Factors That Will Affect How You Set Your Hot Water Heater’s Temperature

-Your plumbing systems (PVC, PEX or Copper) will not have any bearing on the temperature you choose.
-Nor will the type of water heater you have (Electric, Gas or Tankless Water Heaters).
+Your plumbing systems (PVC, PEX, or Copper) will not have any bearing on the temperature you choose.
+Nor will the type of water heater you have (Electric, Gas, or Tankless Water heater).
 Rather the variables that will affect how you determine water temperature are based more on personal factors.

 - Do you have a dishwasher that does not have a pre-heat cycle?
 If so, you will want to set your water heater temperature to 140 degrees.

 - Does anyone in your home have respiratory issues or are immune-deficient?
-Is so you will want to keep the hot water heater set to 140 degrees.
+If so you will want to keep the hot water heater set to 140 degrees.

 - Do you live alone?
 If you are looking to be more economical and save money we recommend setting your hot water heater to 120 degrees.
 Every 10 degrees you lower your hot water heater thermometer decreases your energy bill by 3 to 5 percent.

 Still unsure how hot you should set your water heater?
-We recommend setting it to 120 degrees and slowly increase the temperature until you find a temperature you are satisfied with.
+We recommend setting it to 120 degrees and slowly increasing the temperature until you find a temperature you are satisfied with.

 You can find the current temperature setting on a standard electric water heater by removing the top and bottom panels located on the front of your water heater.
 Prior to removing these panels, we recommend shutting off the power to the water heater so you don’t shock yourself.
 If you don’t want to mess with the water heater you can get a reading from a faucet.
 Turn on the hot water tap and let it run for a few minutes prior to taking a temperature reading.
 Either of these methods will provide you with your current hot water temperature.